shadowpa0327/SparsifyViT/README.md

 Here, I have build an interface and add some naive methods for add sparsity into the ViT.

+## Some warning !
+- Now we can't not support non-uniform subnet (maybe find by EA) evaluate & finetuned

 ## Sparsity NAS Training scripts
 - Normal command
     - training